Frequently Asked Questions for Researchers

 Program popularity has been increasing in the past several years and in turn we have had a growing number of research applications each year.
 Generally we get 20-30 researcher applications for approximately 12 opportunities to host a teacher, so the application process is becoming more competitive.
 In our selection and matching process we are looking for good motivation, projects that match our top pool of teachers, and projects that are logistically and temporally feasible.

-Please note that the application and selection process are quite lengthy and it takes about 4-5 months to process the applications and select the final teachers.
+Please note that the application and selection process are quite lengthy and it takes about 4-5 months to process the applications and select the final educators.

 PolarTREC will support approximately 12 projects per year—6 in the Arctic and 6 in the Antarctic.
 Depending on the dates and types of projects, this balance may vary.

-Yes, a teacher and researcher with a pre-existing relationship may apply to work together, but they will be both be subject to the full selection process.
+Yes, an educator and researcher with a pre-existing relationship may apply to work together, but they will be both be subject to the full selection process.
 They must each fully complete their respective PolarTREC application by the application deadline and include the name of the individual in the space indicated on the application.
-Teachers and researchers with a pre-existing relationship applying to work together are also required to jointly complete and submit a supplement to their applications due by the general application deadline.
+Educators and researchers with a pre-existing relationship applying to work together are also required to jointly complete and submit a supplement to their applications due by the general application deadline.
 If there are further questions about this, please contact the PolarTREC Project Managers at info [at] polartrec.com.

-Short essay questions on the teacher application address the applicants' general health, physical abilities, and outdoor experiences.
+Short essay questions on the Teacher application address the applicants' general health, physical abilities, and outdoor experiences.
 If more information regarding the applicant's health or physical abilities is needed, researchers are welcome to ask related questions when interviewing top applicants.
-Teachers selected to go to Antarctica must pass the same Physical Qualification (PQ) process as researchers.
+Educators selected to go to Antarctica must pass the same Physical Qualification (PQ) process as researchers.

 No. Instead, we reimburse schools for the teacher's substitute costs while in participating in the expedition and in the case that they are participating while school is in session.